albertomsp/python-boilerplate/README.md

 ## Overview

-Important: Don't forget uncomment the '.env' from .gitignore!
-If forgotten, your environment variables will be pushed with Git!
+Important: Don't forget uncommenting the '.env' from .gitignore!
+If forgotten, your environment variables will be pushed to the Git repository!

 ## How to run the application
 ```
+source .env
-source .env && python main.py
+PY_ENV=development python main.py
 ```

 ## Testing
 ```
+source .env
-source .env && py.test tests/
+PY_ENV=testing py.test tests/
 ```